Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	For more advanced students: Add a third category for "Information to share only with close friends and family" Activity 2: "The Digital Bamboo Forest" Dramatic Play Learning Objective: Students will practice making safe choices about sharing information online through role-play.

+**Story Connection:** This activity uses the story characters (Miki the Monkey, Billy the Beaver, Ruby the Rabbit) who contacted Po after his information was shared, helping students practice responding to similar situations.

 Materials:
 •	Simple props (cardboard tablet or computer cutouts)
 •	Character headbands or masks (panda, tiger, rabbit, etc.)